Autonomous · EU AI Act · 2026

 Export & iterate

-JSON exports, Annex IV drafts, API keys for repeat runs.
+JSON exports, Annex IV drafts, API keys for repeat runs as things change.

 5+ → 1